-The quietest, most serene corners of Vietnam are often completely passed over by traditional methods of transportation—a true shame, if you ask me.
+The quietest, most serene corners of Vietnam are often completely passed over by traditional methods of transportation — a true shame, if you ask me.
 You’ll never see a bus of tourists heading to places like Quảng Ngãi or Bảo Lộc, but on a motorbike, it’s a real life choose-your-own-adventure novel.
-Who’s ready to become an author?
+Gear up, it’s time to become an author.

 The verdant, undulating mountains that cover most of the country are home to some of the friendliest souls, stunningly untouched sights, and crazy-fun riding opportunities.